mdlog/0g-social/README.md

 # DeSocialAI

 A fully decentralized, on-chain social media platform built on 0G Chain infrastructure, where users truly own their data and AI feeds.
+Experience the future of social networking with complete data ownership and user-controlled algorithms.

 ## Overview

-DeSocialAI represents the future of social networking - a platform where users maintain complete control over their data, content, and algorithms.
-Built on the cutting-edge 0G blockchain infrastructure, it eliminates corporate algorithm control and delivers true decentralization.
+DeSocialAI represents the next generation of social networking - a platform where users maintain complete control over their data, content, and algorithms.
+Built on the cutting-edge 0G blockchain infrastructure, it eliminates corporate algorithm control and delivers true decentralization with elegant, modern design.

 ### Key Features